Ahmed bin Ahmed Qasim: Legacy

 Ahmed Qasim is remembered as a seminal figure in modern Yemeni music.
 His pioneering work not only redefined Adeni singing but also paved the way for future generations of Yemeni musicians.
 His innovative techniques, which fused modern and traditional elements, earned him widespread acclaim from writers, poets, musicians and cultural intellectuals across the Arab region.
 Renowned figures such as the Yemeni prominent poet Abdullah al-Baradouni and music researcher Issam Khalidi have lauded Qasim for his ability to transform poetic lyrics into evocative songs.

-This view by Al-Bardouni was cited in the obituary issued by the Ministry of Culture and Touriusm following Ahmed Qasim’s death.
-In a documented conversation, the poet praised Qasim’s ability to interact with a poem and transform it into a musical performance.
+This view by Al-Bardouni was cited in the obituary issued by the Ministry of Culture and Touriusm following Ahmed Qasim's death.
+In a documented conversation, the poet praised Qasim's ability to interact with a poem and transform it into a musical performance.
 He stated:

 "I believe that the poems of Muhammad Saeed Jaradah and Nizar Qabbani, as composed by Ahmed Qasim, were adapted both in melody and performance so profoundly that they became entirely new works.
 The poems, when sung by Ahmed Qasim, are read as poetry but heard as something entirely different—sung rather than merely recited.
 This is the hallmark of a genuine singer: the ability to transform a poem into a distinct musical creation.
 Ahmed Qasim achieved this with remarkable success."

-Beyond his musical achievements, Qasim’s dedication to education and his efforts to modernise Yemeni music have left a lasting impact.
+Beyond his musical achievements, Qasim's dedication to education and his efforts to modernise Yemeni music have left a lasting impact.
 His published and unpublished works—including the manuscript Music Rudiments and Theories, which remains with his sons—serve as a testament to his lifelong commitment to music.
-As Dr Abdulaziz Al-Maqaleh once noted in his weekly essay in Al-Thawra newspaper, Qasim’s studies in Cairo, Russia and France had equipped him with the latest techniques, and his continuous quest for excellence remains an inspiration to young Yemeni talents.
+As Dr Abdulaziz Al-Maqaleh once noted in his weekly essay in Al-Thawra newspaper, Qasim's studies in Cairo, Russia and France had equipped him with the latest techniques, and his continuous quest for excellence remains an inspiration to young Yemeni talents.

 Death

-Ahmed Bin Ahmed Qasim died in a traffic accident on 1 April 1993 near the city of Dhamar, while returning from Sana’a to Aden.
+Ahmed Bin Ahmed Qasim died in a traffic accident on 1 April 1993 near the city of Dhamar, while returning from Sanaa to Aden.
 His untimely death deeply shook the Yemeni artistic community and considered to mark the end of a rich era in Yemeni art.

 As a tribute to his enduring influence, Egyptian radio broadcast a special programme dedicated to his life and works after his death.